bluestrike2/nsdcf.org/content/news/day-of-giving-2018.md

 The Education Innovation Grant helps Norwin teachers implement innovative instruction methods to enrinch and enhance student learning by providing start-up funds.
 Previous grant recipients, including the *CPR* and *Stop the Bleed* curriculums, have gone on to receive district funding as part of the larger Norwin curriculum.

+#### Your Support is Crucial

 On this Day of Giving, please make a donation online at the NSDCF website.
+Donors may choose to donate to a specific program, or to the NSDF's efforts in general.
 Your support can help make a difference for the Norwin community.

+Alternatively, donations may be made via check made payable to the Norwin School District Community Foundation and sent to *281 McMahon Drive North Huntingdon, PA 15642*  with "Day of Giving" in the memo line and the name of a specific program for the donation, if desired.

 The Norwin School District Community Foundation is a 501(c)(3) nonprofit organization which was established in 2007 to develop and support educational programs and activities which benefit Norwin students, increase community philanthropy, and administer scholarship funds for Norwin graduates.